nlitz88/metrics/README.md

 # Description

-## Device Type Classes
+## Device Classes

-**Device Type Classes** are defined for each different type of device that one might want to make available for metrics data collection.
-All of these classes will indirectly implement the operations of the **Device Type Interface** which defines all of the operations that a Device Type Class must implement.
-They will do so, however, by extending a base class that provides core functionality shared between implementations of the Device Type Interface.
+**Device Classes** are defined for each different type of device that one might want to make available for metrics data collection.
+All of these classes will indirectly implement the operations of the **Device Interface** which defines all of the operations that a Device Class must implement.
+They will do so, however, by extending a base class that provides core functionality shared between implementations of the Device Interface.

-#### Device Type Interface (devicetypeinterface.py)
+#### Device Interface (deviceinterface.py)
-The device type interface specifies all of the operations that a Device Type Class must implement.
-These operations include initialization, collectible stats, etc.
+The Device interface specifies all of the operations that a Device Class must implement.
+These operations include initialization, standard methods of retrieving data, etc.

-#### Device Type Base Class (devicetypebaseclass.py)
+#### Device Base Class (devicebaseclass.py)
-This class is a base class that acts as a basic implementation of the Device Type Interface.
-This is included in order to provide basic, shared functionality that, while overridable, can be used across all Device Type Classes.
+This class is a base class that acts as a basic implementation of the Device Interface.
+This is included in order to provide basic, shared functionality that, while overridable, can be used across all Device Classes.

-#### Device Type Classes
+#### Device Classes
-These classes are meant to extend the Device Type Base Class by overriding the implementations in the Device Type Base class.
+These classes are meant to extend the Device Base Class by overriding the implementations in the Device Base class as well as adding other custom operations as needed.